juandapl/cat-comic/README.md

 ### 🐾 Then the script came to life too!
 ![](script.jpg)
 ### 🐾 Then, we put the elements together in a web layout.
+We used four full-screen layouts to distribute the content, and an interactive component which, on hover, revealed the animations of each panel.
+As well, the comic is only scrollable through the interface we provide and not through a scrollbar, allowing the parts of the story not seen yet to stay hidden.

+## Evaluation
+We are really happy with the results so far.
+Although our initial interactivity concept had to be changed, we managed to create the visual narrative we intended.
+There are, of course, some imprecisions in layout and positioning, but we hope to get better at the little details.

+[See the comic!] (juandapl.github.io/cat-comic)